Stata Center: Architectural criticism

 Robert Campbell, architecture columnist for The Boston Globe, wrote a glowing appraisal of the building on April 25, 2004.
 According to Campbell, "the Stata is always going to look unfinished.
 It also looks as if it's about to collapse.
 Columns tilt at scary angles.
 Walls teeter, swerve, and collide in random curves and angles.
 Materials change wherever you look: brick, mirror-surface steel, brushed aluminum, brightly colored paint, corrugated metal.
 Everything looks improvised, as if thrown up at the last moment.
 That's the point.
 The Stata's appearance is a metaphor for the freedom, daring, and creativity of the research that's supposed to occur inside it."
 Campbell stated that the cost overruns and delays in completion of the Stata Center are of no more importance than similar problems associated with the building of St Paul's Cathedral.
 The 2005 Kaplan/Newsweek guide How to Get into College, which lists twenty-five universities its editors consider notable in some respect, recognizes MIT as having the "hottest architecture", placing most of its emphasis on the Stata Center.

 Though there are many who praise this building, and in fact from the perspective of Gehry's other work it is considered by some as one of his best, there are certainly many who are less enamored of the structure.
 Mathematician and architectural theorist Nikos Salingaros has harshly criticized the Stata Center:

 Former Boston University president John Silber said the building "really is a disaster".
 Architecture critic Robert Campbell praised Gehry for "break[ing] up the monotony of a street of concrete buildings" and being "a building like no other building".
 The style of the building has been likened to German Expressionism of the 1920s.
+The building has also been described as "reminiscent of a Dr. Seuss creation".